 The equipment section above contains affiliate links to products I use or recommend.

 Adjusting the spice level: If you'd like to tone down the heat try mild Italian sausage (pork or chicken) or kielbasa smoked sausage instead.
 You can also tone down the heat by adjusting how much of the cajun seasoning you add.
+This recipe was developed specifically using the cajun seasoning brand I suggest.
+If you use a different cajun seasoning the results may be significantly more or less spicy.

 Adjusting the creaminess: Feel free to add more or less cream cheese in order to achieve your perfect level of saucy creaminess.